blue water at blue heart

 Option 2: There and Back from Banbury Hot Springs

-This is an excellent option if you only have one car and want to camp at Banbury Hot Springs.
+This is an excellent option if you only have one car and want to camp at Banbury Hot Springs or stay the night at Miracle Hot Springs.
 You’ll make the same trip as suggested above and will just go straight from Banbury to Blue Heart and then paddle upstream from Blue Heart back to Banbury.
 The paddle will be much shorter, but it’s a great half-day activity.
+You can then spend the rest of your day getting the most out of your Hagerman Valley time by enjoying the natural hot spring pools at Banbury and Miracle Hot Springs.

 Option 3: 1000 Springs Takeoff

-Another option is to put in your kayaks or SUP in at 1000 Springs Resort.
-They don’t have rentals, but each camp spot has a dock, so if you bring your own or rent elsewhere, you can easily take off from here.
+Another option is to put in your kayak or paddle board at 1000 Springs Resort.
+They don’t have rentals, but each camp spot has a dock, so if you bring your own or rent it elsewhere, you can easily take off from here.

 blue heart springs kayak